 Amenity space maintenance

-Amenity space maintenance will be reintroduced on a phased basis to areas which can be easily accessed by our grass cutting teams.
+Amenity space maintenance has been reintroduced on a phased basis to areas which can be easily accessed by our grass cutting teams.
 This will include large/medium sized areas maintained by tractors and ride on mowers, which are operated by a single operator.

 Strimming, weed killing